6 No-Credit-Check Furniture Financing Options (and How They Work)

 How furniture financing works

-Furniture financing allows you to spread out the cost of your purchase over time, so you don’t have to pay the full amount upfront.
+Furniture financing lets you buy furniture now and pay for it over time through scheduled payments.
 Just like financing a car or appliance, you make monthly payments — often with interest — based on the total price and terms offered by the furniture store or lender.

 For example, let’s say you want to buy a new $5,000 bedroom suite but you can’t afford to pay for it in a lump sum.
 The furniture store offers in-house financing, that allows you to divide the purchase into 12 monthly payments of $416 (plus any interest and fees).
 That fits into your monthly budget, so you sign the loan agreement, take home the furniture, and make those payments for the next year until the loan is paid off.